1 Doris Brabham Hatt, 1890 to 1969, Modern Artist

 Doris Hatt’s sister-in-law Ella Hatt, wife of her late brother Dick Hatt, had destroyed the bulk of her correspondence and of Doris Hatt’s personal possessions in a huge bonfire immediately after Doris Hatt had died in 1969.
 Doris Hatt and Margery Mack Smith were due to move within days from Littlemead Clevedon Somerset to a house in Watchet that Margery Mack Smith had inherited a couple of decades earlier from her sister.
 I wonder whether my two chests escaped the bonfire because they had already been taken to Watchet?

-Doris Hatt’s much loved nephew Robin Hatt, son of her brother Dick and Ella, was invited by both Margery and subsequently by my mother to have any or all of Doris’s artefacts, but he refused them.
+Doris Hatt’s much loved nephew Robin Hatt, (son of her brother Dick who had died in 1934) and Ella Hatt, was invited by both Margery and subsequently by my mother to have any or all of Doris’s artefacts, but he refused them.
 When we retrieved the bequest everything left to my mother had been meticulously labelled to my mother in what appeared to be Doris’s hand, not Margery’s.
 It was quite evident that both Doris Hatt and Margery Mack Smith had been thinking about the fate of Doris Hatt’s artefacts for a long while before Hatt’s death in 1969.
 No small wonder then that my mother was summoned to Taunton when Margery was taken seriously ill.
-Margery could not contemplate another horrific bonfire.
+Margery could not contemplate another horrific bonfire, even though Ella’s thoughtful action had served to protect her family and friends from even more scrutiny from the security services investigating Hatt’s Communist activities .

 No projects found which match your selection.